ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/gcs/index.md

 ### Handling Replication

 Replication with GCS disks can be accomplished by using the `ReplicatedMergeTree` table engine.
-See the [replicating a single shard across two GCP regions using GCS](/docs/en/integrations/data-ingestion/s3/gcs-multi-region.md) guide for details.
+See the [replicating a single shard across two GCP regions using GCS](#gcs-multi-region) guide for details.

 ### Learn More

 The [Cloud Storage XML API](https://cloud.google.com/storage/docs/xml-api/overview) is interoperable with some tools and libraries that work with services such as Amazon Simple Storage Service (Amazon S3).

-For further information on tuning threads, see [Optimizing for Performance](/docs/en/integrations/data-ingestion/s3/s3-optimizing-performance.md).
+For further information on tuning threads, see [Optimizing for Performance](../s3/index.md#s3-optimizing-performance).

-## Using Google Cloud Storage (GCS)
+## Using Google Cloud Storage (GCS) {#gcs-multi-region}

 :::tip
 Object storage is used by default in ClickHouse Cloud, you do not need to follow this procedure if you are running in ClickHouse Cloud.